-Net cash provided by investing activities increased \$2.2 billion in 2004 as compared to 2003 primarily due to proceeds of \$2.231 billion received from the sale of Texas Genco's fossil generation assets in December 2004, partially offset by increased capital expenditures of \$34 million primarily related to our Electric Transmission & Distribution and Other Operations business segments.
+Net cash provided by investing activities increased \$2.1 billion in 2004 as compared to 2003 primarily due to proceeds of \$2.947 billion received from the sale of Texas Genco's fossil generation assets in December 2004, offset by the purchase of the minority interest in Texas Genco in December 2004 (\$716 million) and cash collateralization of letters of credit by Texas Genco related to its anticipated purchase of an additional interest in the South Texas Project in the first half of 2005 (\$191 million).

-Net cash used in investing activities decreased \$9 million during 2003 compared to 2002 due primarily to decreased capital expenditures in our Electric Transmission & Distribution business segment primarily resulting from process improvements that included revised construction and design standards.
+Net cash used in investing activities decreased \$111 million during 2003 compared to 2002 due primarily to decreased capital expenditures in our Electric Transmission & Distribution business segment primarily resulting from process improvements that included revised construction and design standards.